 In 2013, the Institute of Internal Auditors introduced new grading system that determines the passing score for each exam part based on its difficulty.
-So while 75 correct answers out of a 100 questions should be your target goal for passing the exam, the actual number of correct questions required to pass is different for each part.
+So while 75 correct answers out of a 100 questions (on Part 2 and Part 3 at least) should be your target goal for passing the exam, the actual number of correct questions required to pass is different for each part.

 So for questions that are determined to be more difficult, you may only need to answer, say, 70 out of 100 correct to pass.

-The point being that you should organize your study plan to get you well past the minimum 75% threshold, especially on Part 1 and Part 2 of the CIA Exam.
+The point being that you should organize your study plan to get you well past the minimum 75% threshold, especially on Part 1 of the CIA Exam.

 Your Scaled Score